thexahmed00/BaaS-ChatApp/CONTRIBUTING.md

-# BaaS-ChatApp
+# Appwrite-ChatApp

-Welcome to the BaaS-ChatApp repository!
+Welcome to the Appwrite-ChatApp repository!
 This is a chat application built using Backend as a Service (BaaS) technologies.
 It allows users to chat with each other in real-time.

 ## Table of Contents